- Boards & Committees

 Historic Preservation Restrictions guarantee that the intrinsic value of historic properties will be preserved by present and future owners, and protect a significant historic property or site for a term of years or in perpetuity.

-The PR restricts future changes in appearance or use of the property, and defines scope and intent of preservation restrictions.
+The PR restricts future changes in the appearance or use of the property, and defines the scope and intent of preservation restrictions.

 The Burnett House and Garfield Estate is qualified for the protections of a perpetual preservation restriction because the Massachusetts Historical Commission (MHC) staff have found it to be eligible for listing in the National Register of Historic Places, the nation's official list of cultural resources worthy of preservation.
 All Preservation Restrictions must be approved by the MHC, whose staff are currently reviewing the draft PR agreement between with the owner of the Burnett House and the Town.